Diderot-Language/examples/README.md

 On OSX there is an installer package to get executables.

 Or, you can compile smlnj from source.
-Doing this on a modern 64-bit Linux machine requires libraries to support 32-bit executables;
+Doing this on a modern 64-bit Linux machine requires libraries to support 32-bit executables, since `sml` is available only as a 32-bit program.
+You'll know you need to get these 32-bit support libraries if the `config/install.sh` command below fails with an error message like "`SML/NJ requires support for 32-bit executables`".
-`sml` is available only as a 32-bit program.
-You'll know you need these 32-bit support libraries if the `config/install.sh` command below fails with an error message like `SML/NJ requires support for 32-bit executables.` How you install this support will vary between different versions of Linux;
+How you install this support will vary between different versions of Linux;
 please tell us specific steps for your Linux flavor!